Christmas Memories from the Montemaggio Staff

-As we are entering December, the month of Christmas celebrations, the nowadays almost rush for finding the perfect Christmas gifts is at its peak.
-Also, in the world of wine, Christmas gifts have become important as a way of gifting your friends with specifically chosen wines.
+As we enter the holidays and more specifically the month of Christmas celebrations, the rush for finding the perfect Christmas gifts is at its peak.
+In the world of wine, Christmas gifts have become important as a way of gifting your friends with specifically chosen wines.
 But where did it all start?
 What do we know about the origin of Christmas gifts?

 The Origins of the Christmas Gift

 Gift-giving as a tradition goes long back in history until before Christianity.
 It is considered to have been a pagan tradition in connection with the celebration of the winter solstice in Europe.
 Further on, during the Roman Empire, gift-giving was an important part of the Saturnalia holiday that took place in December.
 With the arrival of Christianity, gift-giving continued to be important in December.
 Especially, as the birth of baby Jesus was on December 25th where the Magi (the wise men and kings) visited bringing gifts of gold, frankincense, and myrrh.